Current Indianapolis Colts Playoff Chances in 2025-26

 Where Are the Colts in the AFC South Divisional Race?

-The Colts finished second in the division last season and have the second-longest odds to win the division in the new season.
-Once the season kicks off, the standings can shift dramatically week to week, especially in a competitive AFC South.
+The Colts finished second in the division last season and enter this year with the shortest odds to win the division, starting off with a 5–1 record.
+Once the season gets underway, the standings can shift dramatically from week to week, especially in a competitive division.

 Where Are the Colts in the AFC Wild Card Race?

 The 8-9 Colts failed to secure an AFC Wild Card last season after losing to the Giants in Week 17.
-Indianapolis enters the 2025-26 season with the fourth-longest odds to win the AFC.
-Once the season gets underway, we’ll have a clearer picture of where teams stand in the wild card race and how realistic the Colts’ playoff chances are.
+Indianapolis has the third-shortest odds to win the AFC.
+Once the season progresses, we’ll have a clearer picture of where teams stand in the wild card race and how realistic the Colts’ playoff chances are.

 Where to Bet on the Indianapolis Colts Making the Playoffs